Why We Use a Functional Movement Screen Approach at Advanced Wellness

 January 17, 2012

-My wife Robbi and I own and operate Advanced Wellness, a fitness and wellness center in the heart of San Francisco, California.
 I was initially drawn to the Functional Movement Screen (FMS) in 2009 after Mel Young, a trusted San Francisco physical therapist showed me the Selective Functional Movement Assessment (SFMA) book he received during his certification.
 I was so impressed by the material, its breadth, logic and how it was organized that I decided to research FMS.
-Ultimately, I became FMS certified.
-Two months after becoming level I certified, I completed the FMS level II.
+Ultimately, I became certified and two months after becoming Level I FMS certified, I completed the FMS Level II training and certification.

-Since becoming FMS I & II certified, there is not one client I haven’t screened.
-Whether an athlete, a soccer-mom, an executive or a youngster, the FMS is my starting point.
+Since becoming FMS I & II certified, there is not one client I haven’t screened using this approach to fitness assessments.
+Whether an athlete, a soccer-mom, an executive or a youngster, the Functional Movement Assessment is my starting point.
 By screening clients in the seven fundamental movements designed to identify an individual’s asymmetries and/or gross mobility/stability restrictions, I am able to quickly determine an effective training path.
 This determination allows me to maximize the training benefits by employing the appropriate movements, in a reasoned sequence, at the appropriate levels, while minimizing risk through the elimination of movements that may be harmful to the client.
 Here are some of the other benefits derived from using FMS:

 - Simple: The FMS is simple for the beginning trainer because you do not need to know every detail of anatomy (though helpful) to have a tremendous impact on your clients.
 You merely have to understand movement and whether it meets an adequate standard as a prerequisite to more advanced movements.
 While simple, the FMS has no limitation for the advanced practitioner, allowing you to implement the system as you advance.